 Have an allergy or dietary preference?
 Let AI customise the recipe for you.

-- Like your curries hot?
+- Like your curries hot and spicy?
 Use hot curry powder and add a chopped red chilli or chilli powder.

 - Mix in leftover cooked vegetables such as green beans, sweet potato, butternut squash, or cauliflower.
 It's a great way to bulk out the curry if you don't have much chicken.